ltsuda/python-template-project/README.md

 ## 🤖 Pre-commit

-This reposity includes pre-commit that runs on commit and have the following repo hooks:
+This repository includes pre-commit that runs on commit and have the following repo hooks:

 -   `pre-commit-hooks` some built-in hooks
 -   `poetry`